winsomehax/retronode/README.md

 # RetroNode

-A comprehensive management system for retro gaming, allowing users to organize their game collections across multiple platforms and emulators.
+A management system for retro gaming, allowing users to organize their game collections across multiple platforms and emulators.
+This is an experiment being put together using Gemini Code Assist and Amazon Q. Happy to take patches or suggestions.
+Stuff like EmulationStation are great but are written in C++ and complex to maintain.
+This uses HTML/CSS/JS for the GUI and NodeJS for the launching and file system scanning.
+An attempt to use AI to identify the ROMs being scanned and fill out the data.

 ## Setup